Mitronios/IS101-OOP_roman_calculator/README.md

 # Roman Calculator

-**Tkinter widget** build to learn and practice Object Oriented Pragramming as introduction.
+**Tkinter widget** built to learn and practice Object Oriented Pragramming as introduction.

 Projet built during Keepcoding IS101 live classes from 12/02/24 to 01/13/25